Some things you don’t want to hear:

 You can’t stop those people from speaking their mind.
 That would be like trying to contain twenty five hyperactive kittens in a basket.
 You put one back in and the next one is already halfway up the curtains.

-And this, my friend, is why you need a customer support survey.
+And this, my friend, is why you need a customer satisfaction survey.
 Right now!

-A customer support survey stops the runaway train of negative feedback because:
+A customer satisfaction survey stops the runaway train of negative feedback because:

 - Customers have an easy way to complain to you instead of their friend, colleague and dad.
 You’re making it simple to talk to you first.